Ben-Yan-Bin/CarND-MPC-Project/README.md

 I tried some combo of the N & dt, like 10 & 0.1, 20 & 0.05, 20 & 0.1,  and I found 10 & 0.1 works well and smooth, when the car drives at around 40 mph.

 ## Polynomial Fitting and MPC Preprocessing
-Transformation of coordinates is performed into the vehicle coordinate system first.
+* Transformation of coordinates is performed into the vehicle coordinate system first.
 All coordinates of waypoints are in vehicle coordinates system by shifting and rotation of the origin coordinates.
-The transformation is done in function transformGlobalToLocal.
+The transformation is done in function transformGlobalToLocal in main.hpp.
+* The Polynomial fitting is done in polyfit function in main.hpp with a 3rd order polynomial.

 ## Model Predictive Control with Latency